So you want to keep fit and you plan on doing it the Seedly way — meaning you’re going to do it prudently and as a fiscally responsible adult.

-Disclaimer: this is NOT a sponsored post, I merely did a poll around the office and this was the brand that most of the fitness buffs knew about.
+Note: I merely did a poll around the office and this was the brand that most fitness buffs knew about.

 While I was doing my research, I also discovered that the price of a whey protein supplement might vary depending on the flavour.

 Yep.
 I’m not sure why, but somehow Mocha Cappuccino and Cookies and Cream flavoured whey protein sell for slightly higher prices.
 Perhaps they taste better?